 All students at Newman are allocated a personal tutor who is a single point of contact on your course they can provide support and advice on academic issues as well signpost you to other support.

-- 1:1 appointments for those looking for part-time jobs, work experience and careers advice in Years 1 and 2.
+- 1:1 guidance appointments for part-time jobs, work experience and careers advice.

-- Progression coaching, enhanced careers advice, in final year and first year after graduation through the Transformation West Midlands Project.
+- Progression coaching, enhanced careers advice, in your final year.

 Our Student Support team provides a wide range of services to ensure you make the most of your time with us.
 Our support services include Counselling and Mental Health, Welfare, Disability, Dyslexia and Academic Development.
 For more information on how to access these services visit our Student Support pages.